How to Determine PCB Layers and Design an Elegant Layer Stack that Maximizes Signal Integrity

 - Extend layer placement intention for high-speed signals during routing.

-A printed circuit is only as strong as its design, make sure that your software can get a board or boards out quickly and reliably through Gerber files accurately displaying thickness, components, pads, and solder.
+A printed circuit board is only as strong as its design, make sure that your software can get a board or boards out quickly and reliably through Gerber files accurately displaying PCB trace thickness, components, pads, and solder for heat dissipation.
 Don’t let your design suffer from board layouts that are inaccurate or have not been integrated properly between schematic board design and board layout.

 Altium Designer is a powerful tool that gives you the Layer Stack Manager to set up PCB layers for RF energy nullification.
-Use the Layer Stack Manager to minimize stray impedance buildup using the Impedance Formula Editor.
+If you’re looking into how to determine PCB layers, use the Layer Stack Manager to minimize stray impedance buildup using the Impedance Formula Editor.
 Use the Editor to carefully design high-speed signals to eliminate unwanted impedances that develop RF energy.
 Altium Designer tools intelligently set PCB layers and signal impedance so your PCA will pass EMC the first time.